 - I’m a teacher/librarian/bookseller who would love to have you come and read/speak at our school/library/store.
 What do I do?

-Information about school and library visits can be found at the Educational Resources section of the website.
+Information about school and library visits can be found on the Simon & Schuster website.

 I wish I could accept books to sign and return — I used to, but came to the realization I was spending 4-5 hours a day dealing with snail mail requests and signed books, and that it was actually starting to prevent me from writing.
 So I made an arrangement with Books of Wonder, an independent New York City bookstore — I make sure they always have signed copies of my books on hand, and you can order any or all of the books by calling the store at (212) 989-3270.
 [You can 't order the books off their website.
 You MUST CALL them.]
 They have signed hardbacks, paperbacks, box sets, etc, and will ship anywhere.